-Screening for lung cancer is a tricky problem.
+Screening for lung cancer is complicated.
 Advanced imaging may detect tiny cancers before they cause symptoms.
 But the vast majority of people undergoing such a screening test would get no benefit because they do not have cancer.
 Some images show an abnormality that subsequently proves benign, a false-positive test, leading to unnecessary anxiety and diagnostic procedures that could cause harm and even death.

-But Dr. Jett and other researchers at National Jewish Health never gave up on the need for an effective way to screen for lung cancer.
-In 2010, an international team of researchers that included Dr. Jett and National Jewish Health radiologist David Lynch, MD, reported the results of the National Lung Screening Trial: low-dose CT scans offered yearly for 3 years to heavy smokers at high risk for lung cancer decreased mortality by 20 percent, compared to screening with chest x-rays.
+Researchers at National Jewish Health never gave up on the need for an effective way to screen for lung cancer.
+In 2010, an international team of researchers that included National Jewish Health radiologist David Lynch, MD, reported the results of the National Lung Screening Trial: low-dose CT scans offered yearly for three years to heavy smokers at high risk for lung cancer decreased mortality by 20 percent, compared to screening with chest X-rays.

-“This research is very exciting.
-It is the single most important decrease in lung-cancer mortality reported to date,” said Dr. Jett.
+“This research offered the single most important decrease in lung-cancer mortality reported to date,” said Dr. Lynch.
 “We have now shown that CT screening can be an effective tool to detect lung cancer early when more curative treatment options are available.
 For carefully selected high-risk individuals, the low-dose CT chest scan can be a life-saver, and we recommend it to patients.”

 The Lung Cancer Screening Program at National Jewish Health focuses on early detection of lung cancer.
 Because a screening CT identifies suspicious lesions in high-risk individuals before there are any symptoms, lung cancer can be detected earlier when much more easily treated.
 This program has been selected as a Lung Cancer Screening Center of Excellence by the Lung Cancer Alliance.
 This designation signifies that the National Jewish Health program meets and exceeds all safety requirements for a lung cancer screening.